python/cpython/Doc/library/subprocess.rst

 .. attribute:: Popen.returncode

    The child return code.
-Initially ``None``, :attr:`returncode` is set by :meth:`poll` and :meth:`wait` after process termination is observed.
+Initially ``None``, :attr:`returncode` is set by a call to the :meth:`poll`, :meth:`wait`, or :meth:`communicate` methods if they detect that the process has terminated.

-   A ``None`` value indicates that the process hasn't terminated yet.
+   A ``None`` value indicates that the process hadn't yet terminated at the time of the last method call.

    A negative value ``-N`` indicates that the child was terminated by signal ``N`` (POSIX only).